CDAGaming/CraftPresence-Mirror/README.md

 ### Minecraft Object Obfuscation
 Due to obfuscation in Minecraft, some of Minecraft Objects such as Screens, Dimensions, or Servers must be opened once in the session to be separately customized.

+This has been resolved in v1.8.12 for MC 1.12.x and below, due to newer Translation Logic, but some issues may still be present.

 ### Icon Requesting
 Not seeing an Icon you like or have a suggestion for an Icon to add/modify on the default Client ID?